emptybutton/Pyannotating/README.md

 ## Pyannotating
-Allows you to structure your annotations and put more information into them.<br>
+Structures your annotations and puts more information into them.
-Templates created with this library should preferably be placed in the annotations.py file.

 ### Installation
 `pip install pyannotating`